Fibonacci Laws of Planetary Motion β Technical Background

 - (i.e., )

-The empirical content of Law 1 is that the precession periods of Earth (), Jupiter (), and Saturn (, retrograde) are related to a single timescale through Fibonacci denominators.
+The empirical content of Law 1 is that the precession periods of Earth (), Jupiter (), and Saturn (, ecliptic-retrograde) are related to a single timescale through Fibonacci denominators.
 The higher-order periods (, , ) then follow as beat frequencies.
 See also Precession for the physical meaning of each cycle.

 Connection to Laws 2β5: The Fibonacci numbers that organize the timescale hierarchy (3, 5, 8, 13, 21, 34) reappear as the divisors in Laws 2β5.
 The period denominators , , directly determine the -constant via β see Deriving .